jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 There was a few Features left to implement such as :

     - Contact Us Form (email from to contact us)
-    - Review Products (add a review/rate star on product)
+    - Review Products (rate star on product)
     - Advanced product pages to select sizes of products.
     - Add custom 403, 404, 400, 500, error pages.